SaquibKhanANU/Catan-Dice-Java/admin/F-features.md

 You can undo structure build as long as it is a valid remove (the structure will highlight tan if valid).
 The swap button will make Knights (the jokers that are on the board) glow yellow click on the glowing knight to swap, click swap again to the remove yellow highlight.
 If it glows/highlights its interactive.
+When dragging and dropping a structure to get the snap, hover mouse over the green id.

 This section is optional.